 The nice thing about fabric hoses is that they generally collapse into a very small package and are easy to store.
 However, if you need to cover a lot of ground with your hose, these will be hard to stretch out.
 Fabric hoses actually need water to expand fully.
 While this is handy for patio gardens or small yards, a polymer based hose will act more like a rubber hose, laying flat when you need to lay it out and making it easy to control the path of your sprinklers or other watering tools.

-Many of the best lightweight garden hose options come in a variety of colors.
+Many of the best lightweight garden hose options of 2018 come in a variety of colors.
 If you've ever clipped a garden hose with your lawnmower or hit one with a string trimmer, you know that a dark green garden hose can be hard to see.
 Luckily, the Flexzilla is bright green and very easy to spot in the grass.

 The Water Right product line is available in a variety of colors from olive green to plum.
 This slim hose has quite a shine to it and will also be easy to spot.Of the fabric water hoses available, two are black.
 These collapsible hoses are well suited to hose bib and would be great tools for a patio garden.
 The Ohuhu lightweight, tangle free hose is a bright, vibrant blue.

 Depending on where you live, you may never need to put your hose away; you may never face a freeze.
 The VELA flexible hose is a great choice for warm climates as it's 100% UV-Resistant and won't rot or fade in the sun.
 Other products featured in flex water hose reviews can tolerate up to 40 degrees below zero.

 However, as most of us don't have much watering to do once it's that cold, your best bet is to drain your hoses before storing so you can use them next year.
 Most importantly, no matter how cold a temperature your new hose will tolerate, always be certain to unhook the hoses from your spigots before a freeze!